 Permittees must install, operate, and maintain any combination of Full Capture Systems, multi-benefit projects, other treatment control measures, and/or institutional control measures to attain Full Capture System Equivalency as defined in the Glossary and section V.A.1.b. of this Order.
 Each Permittee shall demonstrate that such combinations achieve Full Capture System Equivalency.
 Each Permittee may determine which controls to implement to achieve compliance with the Full Capture System Equivalency; it is, however, the Santa Ana Water Board’s expectation that each Permittee will elect to install Full Capture Systems where such installation is not cost-prohibitive.

+The Permittees may request to substitute one or more of the Priority Land Use areas with alternate land use areas within their jurisdiction that generate(s) rates of trash equivalent to or greater than the Priority Land Use area(s) being substituted.
+The request must be made in writing and is subject to the Executive Officer’s approval.
+The Permittees must demonstrate in the request that the alternate land use area(s) generate rates of trash equivalent to or greater than the Priority Land Use(s) being substituted.
+Comparative trash generation rates shall be based on quantified measures such as street sweeping and catch basin cleanup records; mapping; visual trash presence surveys, or other empirical information as required by the Executive Officer.

 Each Permittee must carry out its trash control program according to a Trash Implementation Plan approved by the Executive Officer.
 Upon approval, the Plan must be implemented and maintained.
 The Plan must include the following:

 The specific locations of all its significant trash generating areas;

-If locations or land uses of significant trash generating areas are different than priority land use areas, the Plan must include justification demonstrating that the selected land uses generate trash at higher or equivalent rates compared to priority land use areas;
+If locations or land uses of significant trash generating areas are different than Priority Land Use areas, the Plan must include justification, based on empirical information, demonstrating that the selected land uses generate trash at higher or equivalent rates compared to the Priority Land Use areas being substituted;

 The combination of controls selected, the rationale for the selection, and explanation of how they will achieve Full Capture System Equivalency (section V.A.1.b) by the milestones specified in section V.D of this Order.